 The amount of maintenance

 Different types of timber require different maintenance.
-Before choosing a material, make sure that you know what regular maintenance it needs in order to be healthy and look good.
 Some types are relatively easier to maintain compared to others.
+Before choosing a material, make sure that you know what regular maintenance it needs to look good.

 Maintaining timber decking

 Timber is a natural wooden product.
 It reacts to the weather conditions and ages with time.